Bast1onic/yousearch/README.md

 4. To start the app, run `npm start`.
 To stop it, do Ctrl+C. You can go to the url displayed in the command line in your browser to view the app.

 5. Note that search queries are pulled from the database if they have already been made.
 To re-run the scraping for an old query, you will need to delete the query from the database.
-For example, to remove a query for "childhood cancer", run this MySQL command: `DELETE from searchScraper.searchLog where searchPhrase = "childhood cancer";`
+For example, to remove a query for "childhood cancer", run this MySQL command: `DELETE FROM searchScraper.searchLog WHERE searchPhrase = "childhood cancer";`